Day 1: Departure

 After breakfast, we drive to Bwindi, getting there in the early evening after making several stops looking out for raptors, bee-eaters, kingfishers, barbets, tinkerbirds, woodpeckers, apalises, Honeyguide Greenbul, swallows, larks, cisticolas, pipits, chats, shrikes, starlings, widowbirds and many more.
 Game includes Elephant, Buffalo, Uganda Kob, Defassa Waterbuck, and Warthog among others.
 Our total drive is about 190 km, and we arrive in time for dinner and overnight at Engagi Lodge, where we stay for three nights.

 Bwindi is an unspoiled National Park found in south western Uganda, covering an area of 331 sq. km, and home to half of the world's Mountain Gorillas.
 Indeed, the National Park is the only protected area in the world where Mountain Gorillas and Chimpanzees are found together.
 Today, after an early breakfast, we begin our gorilla trek, at about 8:00 a.m.
 Good walking shoes or boots will be needed, rain gear and plenty of drinking water.
-The trek isn't too long, but can be steep and challenging in parts, and so one must be in a reasonably fit condition.
+The trek on average is between 2-4 hours however, it can last up to 8 hours walking in often steep, uneven and challenging terrain, and humid conditions.
+It is important to have a reasonable level of fitness in order to join this section of the tour.
 Our efforts should be worthwhile, as the thrill of seeing these very rare primates (no guarantee, of course, but chances are high as we will be with experienced trackers from the park) is simply incredible.
 It is no exaggeration to state that seeing these wild apes is one of the great wildlife watching experiences on the planet.

 In the afternoon, there will be time to rest or enjoy a local birding foray.